 Making the decision to find help for a drug or alcohol problem is never easy.
 Even if the initial choice seems obvious, following through on that decision often proves to be incredibly challenging for many people.
 Most people did not develop their problems overnight, and addressing those problems often requires an extended commitment to the process of rehabilitation.
 Fortunately, today’s most common forms of rehabilitation prove effective for many patients.
 This is especially true when one is willing to keep trying, even if success is not immediate.

-3 Most Common U.S. Rehabilitation Methods
+3 Most Common Addiction Treatments Today

 Detox, which in times past was often given the most attention, is actually only the beginning of the recovery process.
-While important, detox only occurs over a short time period – days to weeks – while rehabilitation is the more long-term effort to prevent further substance abuse.
+While important, detox only occurs over a short time period, days to weeks, while rehabilitation is the more long-term effort to prevent further substance abuse.

 Inpatient rehabilitation is widely known as the most effective method for addiction treatment and recovery.

 - Individuals who come to inpatient programs are often in poor health, and programs will focus on better nutrition and exercise, along with more standards programs of individual and group therapy.
-Twelve step programs are also often featured in an inpatient program.
+Twelve-step programs are also often featured in an inpatient program.

 - Focuses on making the most out of the typical 21-day program.
-Individuals leave with the necessary skills, health and understanding to avoid going back to their old ways.
+Individuals leave with the necessary skills, health, and understanding to avoid going back to their old ways.

 Outpatient rehabilitation is similar to inpatient rehabilitation, but it is structured around the regular lives of patients.
-It is often done on nights and weekends, and allows patients to go about their day-to-day lives while participating in treatment.
+It is often done on nights and weekends, a allows patients to go about their day-to-day lives while participating in treatment.
 As stated before, it is a necessary component of any long-term treatment plan.
 However, some patients will opt for only outpatient rehab, either due to cost or differing needs.

 Outpatient programs often last between a few weeks and a period of 18 months.
 Restructuring habits and life skills takes time, and outpatient programs allow individuals to work on those necessary changes while working to pay their bills.
 These programs often employ a similar staff as inpatient programs, as the needs of patients are often quite similar.